JC Raulston Arboretum

 The JC Raulston Arboretum is a 10 acre arboretum and botanical garden administered by North Carolina State University, and located in Raleigh, North Carolina.
-It is open daily to the public without charge.
+The arboretum is open daily to the public without charge.

 History

 The Arboretum was established in 1976 by horticulturist Dr. James Chester Raulston, and after Dr. Raulston's death in 1996, the Arboretum was re-named in his honor.

 Plant collections

 The arboretum has a collection of plants from over 50 countries.
 Its plant collections now include over 6,000 total taxa of annuals, perennials, bulbs, vines, ground covers, shrubs, and trees, with significant collections of: